ArrowTheFighter/ArrowTheFighter.github.io/pages/contact.md

 # Contact

-You can contact us at [contact@JordanAndGideon.com](mailto:contact@JordanAndGideon.com) for any questions and offers you have.
+Please send us your projects detailsain the form of a deisgn brief along with your timeframe and budget to [contact@JordanAndGideon.com](mailto:contact@JordanAndGideon.com).
+If you have any questions don't hesitate to send an email and we will get back with you as soon as possible.